hlmtre/dhcp/CONTRIBUTING.md

 ## Run unit-tests

 One of the ground rules in all ISC projects is that every piece of code has to be tested.
-For newer projects, such as Kea, we require unit-test for almost every line of code.
+For newer projects, we require a unit-test for almost every line of code.
 For older code, such as ISC DHCP, that was not developed with testability in mind, it's unfortunately impractical to require extensive unit-tests.
 Having said that, please think thoroughly if there is any way to develop unit-tests.
 The long term goal is to improve the situation.